SJLewer/Bikesharing/README.md

 1. _How many bikes are at each station?_ Use count of bikeid, start station id, start station longitude, and start station latitude.
 Plot station ids on a map with markers sized by the number of bikes.

-Additional data gathering will be needed to answer questions related to:
+Additional data gathering will be needed to answer other questions such as:
 * Most of Citi Bike's customers appear to be commuting in the heart of downtown NYC during business commute times.
 Is downtown Des Moines bike-friendly?
 * How many bike rentals are needed to financially break even?
 ___